Anukumari06/Zomato-Data-Analysis-Dashboard-Using-PowerBi-/README.md

-#Zomato Data Analysis Dashboard
+# Zomato Data Analysis Interactive Dashboard by using powerBi

-##Project Overview
+## Project Overview

 This project analyzes Zomato restaurant data and presents insights through an interactive dashboard.
 The dashboard provides a comprehensive overview of restaurant trends, customer preferences, and key performance indicators (KPIs) to aid decision-making for restaurant owners, food enthusiasts, and data analysts.